Compactifying the rank two Hitchin system via spectral data on semistable curves: The spectral correspondence

 Two Higgs pairs are called \emph{equivalent}, if they are in the same orbit of the level rotation torus, acting by rescaling the Higgs fields $\Phi_i$ for $i<0$ and simultaneously on~$\bftau$. \end{definition}

-Note that the condition on~$q_i$ to form a multi-scale differential implies in particular that all the Higgs fields~$\Phi$ are non-zero.
+Note that the condition on~$q_i$ to form a multi-scale differential implies in particular that all the Higgs fields~$\Phi_i$ are non-zero.

-\begin{remark} At a node $e$ with $\kappa_e$ even, the condition~(iv) is equivalent to the existence of a splitting of~$\calE$ into rank 1 subsheaves in an analytic neighborhoods of $e$, such that the Higgs fields~$\Phi_{\ell(e^+)}$ and~$\Phi_{\ell(e^-)}$ are diagonal with respect to the splitting.
+\begin{remark} At a node $e$ with $\kappa_e$ even, including the case of horizontal nodes, the condition~(iv) is equivalent to the existence of a splitting of~$\calE$ into rank 1 subsheaves in an analytic neighborhoods of $e$, such that the Higgs fields~$\Phi_{\ell(e^+)}$ and~$\Phi_{\ell(e^-)}$ are diagonal with respect to the splitting.
 Here, $\ell(e^\pm)$ denote the respective levels of the preimages of the node~$e$.
 However, for $\kappa_e \equiv 1 \mod 2$ we are missing an abstract reformulation of the condition~(iv). \end{remark}